How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 • When to Go: June to November

-This world-renowned reef is globally recognized.
+This world-renowned reef needs no introduction.
 One of the best shark spots on Australia’s Great Barrier Reef is Osprey Reef, where you can spot gray reef sharks, silvertips, wobbegongs (also known as carpet sharks), and so much more.
 Liveaboards are a great way to make the most of your time in this spectacularly busy reef ecosystem.
-Prime season is any time from June to August.
+Prime season is any time from June to December.

 • Recommended Level: Beginner

-Jupiter has become world-famous for the annual migration of lemon sharks during the winter months.
+Jupiter in Florida has become world famous for its annual migration of lemon sharks during the winter months.
 The yellow-tinged sharks congregate around wrecks and deeper ledges from Jupiter to Palm Beach.
-Every year from December to late March, these lemon sharks, which can grow to over 13 feet (4 m), follow the nutrient-rich Gulf Stream.
-Year-round shark encounters, including Bull Sharks, makes Jupiter a top pick for exciting encounters!
+Every year, from December to late March, these lemon sharks, which can grow to over 3m (10ft), follow the nutrient-rich Gulf Stream.
+Year-round shark encounters, including bull sharks, make Jupiter a top pick for exciting encounters!

 • Recommended Level: Beginner